 This course will introduce students to the theories and scientific methods that sociologists use to explain human behavior and describe the organization of society.
 Students will acquire a sociological perspective to analyze how individuals are products of their social environments.
 Students will also examine the social patterns that comprise systems of social inequality and major social institutions within contemporary American society.
-SS
+Prerequisite: any 100-level VUSM course or transfer student placement.
+LDW, SS